-One thing you can say for sure about Tim Burton, you can tell one of his films immediately.
-From Pee-wee's Big Adventure to Big Fish to Sweeney Todd , very few directors today can put their creative stamp on material as clearly as Tim Burton.
+One thing you can say for sure about Tim Burton, you can recognize a film as his within the first five minutes.
+From Pee-wee’s Big Adventure to Big Fish to Sweeney Todd, very few directors can put their creative stamp on material as clearly as Tim Burton.

-His background as an animator explains some of the amazing imagery in his movies, which carry his personal style as if he'd drawn them.
-Frustrated with being labeled childlike or stunted, he rightfully points out that his movies deal with adult themes like alienation, relationships and death.
+His background as an animator contributes to the amazing imagery in his movies, which carry his personal style as if he’d drawn them.
+Frustrated with being labeled childlike, he rightfully points out that his movies deal with adult themes like alienation, complex relationships and death.
 They are fairy tales for adults and children, with themes we all deal with blown up to operatic proportions.

 Hopefully, the quotes below give some insight into his development as an artist and his creative process.

 I remember, I was at Cal Arts and I wasn`t a good life-drawer; I struggled with that realistic style of drawing.
 And one day I was sitting in Farmer`s Market sketching, and it was this weird, mind-blowing experience.
 I said, `Goddammit, I don`t care if I can`t draw, I`m just gonna draw how I feel about it.` All of a sudden I had my own personal breakthrough, and then I could draw, and satisfied myself.
 I`ve had very few experiences like that, and I`ll never forget it.

 You always have to feel like it’s going to be the greatest, even if you know it’s going to be a piece of crap.

 One person`s craziness is another person`s reality.